Is Bali Safe for Travelers?

 Is Bali Safe at Night?

 If you drink, please do not drive: instead order a GO-JEK or GRAB.
 They will be available all night in areas like: Canggu, Umalas, Berawa, Denpasar, Pererenan, Kuta, and Seminyak.
-Might be harder to find them at night in Ubud or Uluwatu.
+Might be harder to find them at night in more remote areas.
 So plan ahead if you will be there.

-Be aware of drunk tourists riding their bikes: Keep an eye open when driving at night, specially if it is high season.
+Be aware of drunk tourists riding their bikes: Keep an eye open when driving at night, specially if it’s high season.
+And always wear your helmet!

 Avoid driving on isolated roads.
 Specially if you are by yourself.
 And definitely, be sure to put all your belongings on the trunk of the bike.